 - Drying: Dry potatoes with a kitchen towel to achieve a crispy crust.

-- Add oil: Mix the sticks well in a bowl with 1 tablespoon of rapeseed or sunflower oil.
+- Add oil: Mix the sticks well in a bowl with 1 tbsp rapeseed or sunflower oil.

-- Cooking: Place the fries in the air fryer's cooking basket and cook at 180°C for about 25–30 minutes.
-Shake the basket once or twice during cooking to ensure even cooking.
+- Cooking: Place the fries in the air fryer basket and cook at 180°C for approximately 25–30 minutes.
+Shake the basket once or twice during cooking to ensure even results.

-Pro tip: Blanch the potatoes in 60°C warm water before cooking – this helps the starch stick better and makes the fries extra crispy.
+Pro tip: Blanch the potatoes in 60°C warm water before cooking – this helps the starch adhere better and makes the fries extra crispy.

-Healthy and delicious: Why the hot air fryer is so convincing
+Healthy and delicious: Why the air fryer is so convincing

-The air fryer is not only a master at preparing fries, but also a versatile appliance for other foods.
-Whether vegetable chips, chicken fillets, or even sweet creations—the possibilities are almost endless.
+The air fryer isn't just a master at making fries; it's also a versatile appliance for other foods.
+Whether vegetable chips, chicken fillets, or even sweet creations – the possibilities are virtually endless.

 Did you know?
-Air-fried fries are not only lower in fat, but they also retain the potatoes' natural vitamins and nutrients because they don't come into direct contact with hot oil.
+French fries from an air fryer are not only lower in fat, but also retain the natural vitamins and nutrients of the potatoes, as they do not come into direct contact with hot fat.

 Origin of French fries: Belgium vs. France

-The origin of French fries remains a matter of debate to this day.
-While the French claim that the crispy potatoes originated on the Pont Neuf in Paris, the Belgians consider them their national dish.
-Ultimately, however, it's not the origin that counts, but how they're prepared—and this is where the air fryer excels.
+The origin of French fries remains a subject of debate.
+While the French claim that the crispy potatoes originated on the Pont Neuf in Paris, the Belgians consider fries their national dish.
+Ultimately, however, it's less about their origin and more about how they are prepared – and this is where the air fryer truly shines.

 Ingredients: